spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 ## JS Style Guidelines

-Below are some of the most common JavaScript style convetions.
+Below are some of the most common JavaScript style conventions.
 We expect you to follow them from now on..

 * Always use semi-colons.
 * Use camelCase for variable naming.
 * Use the strict equality operator `===`, not the equality operator `==`.
 * Always use `var` to declare a variable.
 * Indent blocks of code (i.e. lines of code wrapped by a pair of curly brackets, `{}`).
 * Use blank lines to set off sections of code that are logically related.
 * Follow commas by a space (eg. `[0, 1, 2]` not `[0,1,2]`).
 * When calling a function, do not use a space to separate the function name and the pair of parenthesis (e.g. `foo()` not `foo ()`).